pspdev/pspdev.github.io/tips_tricks.md

 - Support for compression, physics, fonts and much more

-For the full list take a look at the [psp-packages repository](https://github.com/pspdev/psp-packages) or run `psp-pacman -Syl`.
-Updating libraries can be done with `psp-pacman -Syu`.
+For the full list take a look at the [psp-packages repository](https://pspdev.github.io/psp-packages/) or run `psp-pacman -Syl`.
+Installing newly added libraries can be done with `psp-pacman -S package-name`.
+Updating all installed libraries can be done with `psp-pacman -Syu`.